arielhr1987/leira-access/README.txt

 = What user access restrictions are available =

-You will be able to restrict access to the different sections to "Everyone", "Logged Out Users", "Logged In Users" or users with specific roles.
+You will be able to restrict access to the different sections to "Everyone", "Logged-Out Users", "Logged-In Users" or users with specific roles.

 = What sections can I restrict to users? =